andreasvc/disco-dop/README.rst

 -------------------
 This assumes no root access, but assumes that ``gcc`` is installed.

-Set environment variables so that software can be installed to the home directory.
-(replace with equivalent for your shell if you do not use bash)::
+Set environment variables so that software can be installed to the home directory (replace with equivalent for your shell if you do not use bash)::

     mkdir -p ~/.local